irisTa56/lammps-pythonic-wrapper/README.md

 * `MyLammps` can test a simulation procedure with setting number of timesteps to 0; by setting `mode='runzero'` as an argument of initializer.
 * `MyLammps` can conduct dry run in which commands will not be executed but added to the history; by setting `mode='dryrun'` as an argument of initializer.

+This package also contains a collection of functions to write your Lammps's script more conveniently.

 ## Acknowledgement

 This project would not be possible without the following fine open-source projects.